-Q.1 Do you see any practical issues that the proposals on the technical provisions may introduce?

-Q.2 Do you have proposals on the definition to be adopted for HQLA and the haircuts that should be applied under stress?

-Q.3 On default and downgrade costs:

-- a.
-Do you have any proposals on the treatment of assets where no public data is available? - b.
-Do you have any different proposals for treating unrated assets where public default loss data is available? - c.
-Do you have any proposals on additional principles to consider when looking at rated and unrated assets where public default loss data is not available or available but too limited to be credible?

-Q.4 Are there other areas in the Guidance Note covering the use of the SBA that, in your view, the Authority should further clarify?
+- Q.1 Do you see any practical issues that the proposals on the technical provisions may introduce? - Q.2 Do you have proposals on the proposed liquidity sources and the applicable haircuts that should be applied under stress? - Q.3 On default and downgrade costs, do you have any proposals on the proposed methodology for assets other than corporate bonds? - Q.4 Are there other areas in the Guidance Note covering the use of the SBA that, in your view, the Authority should further clarify?